 - Whether you opt to live in South Bay or even if you live further away from the ocean in the Valley, make time to visit the Santa Monica Pier.
 The Pier has been a landmark for residents and tourists alike for over 100 years.

 - Located in the Los Feliz neighborhood of Los Angeles, Griffith Park is an expansive green space covering over 4,300 acres.
 There are over a dozen different trails to explore, including one that leads to the iconic Hollywood sign.

 When moving to any new city, there are certain things better prepared in advance.
-If you want to move to Los Angeles, it’s even more important to factor in the relocating unknowns.
+If you want to move to Los Angeles, it’s even more important to factor in the relocating unknowns because the cost associated with moving here is so high.
 Keep in mind some of these tips as you start to plan.

 - Don’t get discouraged if you need two jobs to make ends meet early on.
 There will be many successful people in Los Angeles that could make you think you are failing.
 For every successful person you meet, there are numerous more working multiple angles to make a living.